Equestrian statue of Edward Horner: Biography

 Like many contemporary men, especially those from aristocratic backgrounds, Horner felt a keen sense of patriotism fostered by his private education and by tales from imperial campaigns around the turn of the 20th century, especially the Second Boer War (1899–1902).
 On 19 August 1914, he was commissioned as a second lieutenant in the North Somerset Yeomanry, a part-time Territorial Force unit with no obligation to serve abroad.
 After the outbreak of the First World War in August 1914, his regiment was ordered to Hampshire for training.
 Unlike the men under his command, among them farmers who were reluctant to leave their land, Horner was keen to join the fighting in France.
 However, life in the North Somerset Yeomanry was not to Edward's liking.
 He wrote to his mother to complain that they had taken his two best hunters, and his man servant, and he was made to "sleep on bare boards" and rise at 5 a.m.
 As an influential aristocratic family, the Horners were able to secure him a transfer first to the Royal Horse Guards and then, in October 1914, to the 18th (Queen Mary's Own) Hussars.
-The 18th Hussars were stationed at Tidworth Camp in Wiltshire under the 11th Reserve Cavalry for training, after which they were deployed to the Western Front in early 1915.
+The 18th Hussars had arrived in France in August with 2nd Cavalry Brigade and took part in the retreat from Mons, the counter-offensive on the Marne, and the first and second battles of Ypres.

 Horner arrived first at Rouen, well behind the front, and then in February 1915 was ordered forward to Hazebrouck on the Belgian border.
 In May 1915, he was assigned to escort a working party to dig trenches on the north side of the Yser Canal.
 During the march, he was wounded in the abdomen by shrapnel from an artillery shell.
 Hospitalised at the No. 7 General Hospital at Boulogne in France, he had a kidney removed, and at one point his condition was so grave that his parents were given special permission to visit him.
 They were accompanied by Diana Manners and a private doctor and nurse.
 He left the hospital on 1 June and was allowed to return to Mells to recuperate for the summer of 1915.
 Eager to return to the front, Horner went before a medical board in December 1915 but was told that his missing kidney rendered him ineligible for front-line duties.
 He was sent again to Tidworth to await orders, which arrived in January 1916, instructing him to sail for Egypt.
 He was promoted to temporary lieutenant in November 1916.